AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 **To create a snapshot using the `magento-cloud` CLI**:

 1. Open a terminal and navigate to your project.
-1. Checkout the environment branch to snapshot.
+1. Check out the environment branch to snapshot.
 1. Create the snapshot.

    ```bash